jinyean/CTF/WhatIs/timeline.md

 ## Method #1

-From a user profile page, go to "Risk Reasons" section and click on "Timeline" button
+From a user profile page, go to "Risk Reasons" section and click on "Go To Timeline" button
 ![](../Images/timeline_from_profile.png)

 ## Method #2